 Mr. Cai Shaoqiang (a brother of the spouse of Mr. Zhang Shengfeng, an executive Director), together with his wife, in aggregate, own the entire equity interest in Shantou Shengqiang and hence Shantou Shengqiang is an associate (as defined under Chapter 14A of the Listing Rules) of Mr. Zhang Shengfeng and a connected person of the Group.
+Further details of the transactions contemplated under the Shantou Shengqiang Agreement are disclosed in the Company's announcements dated 25 May 2020 and 8 July 2020.

-REVIEW OF THE CONTINUING CONNECTED TRANSACTION
+REVIEW OF THE CONTINUING CONNECTED TRANSACTIONS

-The independent non-executive Directors have reviewed the above continuing connected transaction and confirmed that the transaction has been entered into:
+The independent non-executive Directors have reviewed the continuing connected transactions of the Company and confirmed that the transactions have been entered into:

-- a. in the ordinary and usual course of business of the Group; - b. on normal commercial terms or better; and - c. according to the agreement governing them on terms that are fair and reasonable and in the interests of the shareholders as a whole.
+- a. in the ordinary and usual course of business of the Group; - b. on normal commercial terms or better; and - c. in accordance with the relevant agreement governing them on terms that are fair and reasonable and in the interests of the shareholders as a whole.

-Pursuant to Rule 14A.56 of the Listing Rules, the Company's auditor was engaged to perform certain procedures in respect of the continuing connected transaction set out above in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+Pursuant to Rule 14A.56 of the Listing Rules, the Company's auditor was engaged to perform certain procedures in respect of the continuing connected transactions of the Company in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
 The auditor has issued an unqualified letter containing its findings and conclusions in respect of the continuing connected transaction.